Home / Bookstore / Title index / / Introductory Econometrics: A Modern Approach, Eighth Edition

 Comment from the Stata technical group

-The seventh edition of Jeffrey Wooldridge's textbook Introductory Econometrics: A Modern Approach lives up to its subtitle in its choice of topics and its treatment of standard material.
+The eighth edition of Jeffrey Wooldridge's textbook Introductory Econometrics: A Modern Approach lives up to its title in its choice of topics and its presentation of econometric and statistical concepts.

-Wooldridge recognizes that modern econometrics involves much more than ordinary least squares (OLS) with a few extensions to handle the special cases commonly encountered in econometric data.
-In addition to chapters on OLS, he includes chapters on current techniques of estimation and inference for time-series data, panel data, limited dependent variables, and sample selection.
+The author recognizes that modern econometrics involves much more than ordinary least squares (OLS) with a few extensions to handle the special cases commonly encountered in empirical data.
+Therefore, in addition to chapters on OLS, he includes chapters on current techniques of estimation and inference for time-series data, panel data, limited dependent variables, and sample selection.

 In his treatments of OLS and two-stage least squares, Wooldridge breaks new ground by concentrating on advanced statistical concepts instead of matrix algebra.
 A traditional approach to introductory econometrics would use advanced sections to explain matrix algebra and its applications in econometrics.
 In contrast, Wooldridge uses the advanced sections of his text to introduce recently developed statistical concepts and techniques.
 This approach leads to a text with greater breadth than is usual in books of this type.
 This book is equally useful for advanced undergraduate study, as the basis of a survey course at the graduate level, or as a conceptual supplement to advanced courses.